Businesses may sponsor foreign workers for permanent residence through the Subclass 186 visa (also known as the ENS visa).

 Frequently Asked Questions

-Can I commence work before my ENS visa (also referred to as 186 visa) application is approved?
+Can I commence work before my ENS (Subclass 186) application is approved (also referred to as 186 visa)?

 Unless you have an existing visa with work authorisation, you must not commence work with your employer until your ENS visa is approved.
 Most applicants will already hold an employer sponsored temporary visa which will permit them to continue working (with conditions).

-I hold a current visa and am in Australia, what if it expires before my ENS visa (also referred to as 186 visa) is approved?
+I hold a current visa and am in Australia, what if it expires before my ENS (Subclass 186) visa is approved?

 If you are in Australia and hold a substantive visa when we lodge your ENS visa application, in most cases you will be granted a Bridging Visa A (BVA).
-This BVA will allow you to remain in Australia during processing of your ENS visa.
-A useful article about Bridging Visas is here.
+This BVA will allow you to remain in Australia during the processing of your ENS visa.
+Learn more in our separate article covering Bridging Visas in detail.

 Do I need health, character and / or English assessments?

-Do I have any conditions once I have obtained my ENS visa (also referred to as 186 visa)?
+Do I have any conditions once I have obtained my ENS visa?

 No, the ENS visa is a permanent visa granted without conditions (apart from, in some cases, the condition to enter into Australia before a particular date).

-How long is my ENS visa (also referred to as 186 visa) valid for?
+How long is my ENS / Subclass 186 visa valid for?

 This is a permanent visa so does not have an expiry date.
 However, the visa is granted with a 5 year travel facility.
-This means that unless you obtain citizenship, after the travel facility expiry you will require a further visa (such as a Resident Return visa) to enter Australia.
-A useful article regarding this is available here.
+This means that unless you obtain citizenship, after the travel facility expiry you will require a further visa (such as a Resident Return visa (RRV)) to enter Australia.
+We have a useful article that covers Resident Return visas, and you can learn more at our dedicated RRV page.

-Can I include my family in my ENS visa (also referred to as 186 visa) application?
+Can I include my family in my ENS (Subclass 186) application?

 Yes, you generally can include your spouse/partner and children in your visa application.